 8. Skill Development Over Time

 Examine employees’ development of specialized knowledge, skills, or expertise.
-Here are a few examples of such growth:
+Here are a few examples:

 - Cultivation of higher-level technical skills.